addnaa/urinaryHg_trend_analysis/README.md

 It contains a fully reproducible R analysis pipeline used to harmonise fish consumption data, prepare biomonitoring datasets, fit mixed-effects models, and quantify attenuation of calendar year effect in urinary mercury concentrations by dental amalgams.
 # Instructions

-Before running any script, open R/config.R and ste the path to your project: PROJECT_DIR <- "PATH/TO/YOUR/PROJECT".
+Before running any script, open R/config.R and set the path to your project: PROJECT_DIR <- "PATH/TO/YOUR/PROJECT".

 All input, derived, and output directories are defined relative to this path.

 The analysis is organised into 6 sequential scripts.
 They should be run in numerical order.